matt-handy/TheAllCommander/README.md

 commands for the daemon.

 delete_cookies
-	deletes cookies for Firefox, Edge (Chromium version), and Chrome on Windows
+	deletes cookies for Firefox, Edge (Chromium version), and Chrome on Windows.
+This is a common tactic for malware, as it forces the end-user to re-enter crediential information.
+This function will generate an access signature mimicing this attack pattern.
+NOTE: It does so by actually deleting those files, so use this on a test platform with non-operational users.

 harvest_cookies
 	takes copies of cookies for Firefox, Edge (Chromium) and Chrome on Windows.
-Takes a copy of Firefox credential files
+Takes a copy of Firefox credential files.
+This should effectively generate a file access signature for validating rules that monitor controls on these sensitive files.

 activate_rdp <username>
 	sets up Remote Desktop access on windows platforms, only supported by C++ daemons at present (public release pending).
 This feature was originally implemented using a dropper which would place Chisel on the target system and utilize it for the port tunneling.
 However, as A/V products are good at finding chisel at the endpoint, this doesn't make for a particularly interesting scenario to model.
 The implementation has switched to using TheAllCommander's own TCP tunneling, which should emulate a much more instructive threat model.